glbala87/ELLA_tool/docs/technical/development.md

 ### Manually testing the migrations
 To manually test the migration scripts you can run the upgrade/downgrade parts of the various migrations:
-- $ ./ella-cli database ci-migration-base
+- $ ella-cli database ci-migration-base
-- $ ./ella-cli database upgrade e371dfeb38c1
+- $ ella-cli database upgrade e371dfeb38c1
-- $ ./ella-cli database upgrade 94a80b8848df
+- $ ella-cli database upgrade 94a80b8848df
-- $ ./ella-cli database downgrade e371dfeb38c1
+- $ ella-cli database downgrade e371dfeb38c1

 For migrations involving user generated data, it would be useful to run the migrations (both upgrade and downgrade) with the database populated through "real" use.